Healthdirect Free Australian health advice you can count on.

 • have a fever

-• have swollen lymph nodes in the chest, neck, chin, armpits, or groin
+• have swollen lymph nodes in your chest, neck, chin, armpits or groin

-• have pain and swelling in the joints, especially the ankles
+• have pain and swelling in your joints, especially your ankles

 • have blurred vision, red or watery eyes, or be sensitive to light

-If many granulomas form in an organ, they can affect how that organ works.
+If many granulomas form in a body organ, they can affect how that organ works.
 Sarcoidosis usually affects the lungs or the lymph nodes next to the lungs, but it can also affect other organs.
-It can cause problems with the:
+It can cause problems with your:

 What causes sarcoidosis?

-The exact cause of sarcoidosis is unknown, though some doctors think it is due to a problem with the immune system or exposure to an infection, chemicals or dust.
+The exact cause of sarcoidosis is not known, but some doctors think it is due to a problem with the immune system or exposure to an infection, chemicals or dust.
 It is also possible that it runs in families.

 The condition may be triggered by an infection or substances in the environment.